Laura Loomer: 2025–present

-In August 2025, Loomer criticized the United States Army X account for sharing a post commemorating the thirteenth anniversary of Captain Florent Groberg tackling a suicide bomber and saving the lives of his unit while on patrol in Kunar Province, Afghanistan, an event which won Groberg the Medal of Honor.
-"Are we supposed to believe the Army couldn't find a Republican and US born soldier?"
-Loomer asked on X. Groberg is a naturalized citizen who spoke on behalf of Hillary Clinton's 2016 presidential campaign.
+In August 2025, Loomer criticized the United States Army Twitter account for sharing a post commemorating the thirteenth anniversary of Captain Florent Groberg tackling a suicide bomber and saving the lives of his unit while on patrol in Kunar Province, Afghanistan, an event for which Groberg received the Medal of Honor.
+Loomer wrote on Twitter: "Are we supposed to believe the Army couldn't find a Republican and US born soldier?"
+Groberg is a naturalized citizen who spoke on behalf of Hillary Clinton's 2016 presidential campaign.
 Loomer further complained regarding Secretary of the Army Dan Driscoll, a Trump appointee, that "there have been several instances of either [Driscoll], or the Army promoting anti-Trump Leftists on their official social media channels."
 Loomer's comments received bipartisan condemnation from both veterans and politicians.
 Groberg replied, "I've served under presidents from both parties and will always honor my oath to this country.
 Yes, I spoke for 60 seconds at the DNC when asked about service and sacrifice, not politics.
 For me, [August 8th] isn't about parties.
-It's about the lives we lost.
+It's about the lives we lost."
 Loomer doubled down following criticism, stating, "I got a call from a reporter a few minutes ago asking me if I'm deleting my tweet below.
 I said no. I don't care about the outrage mob.
 And I am right to be posting about this."
 Loomer further said that the Army had used "weight behind the [Medal of Honor] to issue partisan political attacks and undermine the Commander in Chief."

-The United States Department of State announced in August 2025 it was suspending all visitor visas for Palestinians from Gaza following criticism from Loomer.
+The United States Department of State announced in August 2025 that it was suspending all visitor visas for Palestinians from Gaza following criticism from Loomer.
 A group of Palestinians had been granted visas to enter the United States to obtain emergency medical treatment unavailable in Gaza due to the Gaza war.
 Loomer responded to a video of wounded Palestinian children arriving at an American airport by stating that Palestinian visitors were "Islamic Invaders" and said that "We didn't vote for mass migration of jihadis into our country.
 This is America Last.
 They need to be rounded up and deported."
 Loomer demanded that "the Trump administration needs to shut this abomination down ASAP before a family member of one of these GAZANS goes rogue and kills Americans for HAMAS."
 U.S Representatives Chip Roy and Randy Fine endorsed Loomer's demand.
 Loomer subsequently took credit for the State Department's decision to suspend visas, saying she had spoken over the phone with Secretary of State Marco Rubio about the issue.